Genez-io/ultimate-project-template/README.md

      |-- ************************************************************************
 ```

+## Github Actions

+This project also has a template on how to structure a Github action to deploy your project automatically each time you push to the main branch.
+The action is located in the `.github/workflows` directory and is called `deploy-backend.yml`.
+This action will deploy the backend side of the project to Genezio each time you push to the main branch.
+To use this action, you need to add the following secrets to your Github repository:

+- `GENEZIO_TOKEN` - The token that you create in the [Genezio dashboard](https://app.genez.io/settings/tokens)

+To learn more about integrating Github actions with Genezio, please check out this [article](https://genezio.com/blog/integrating-github-actions-with-genezio-for-ci/cd/).

 ## Support

 If you have any questions or need help, please open a issue on this repository or contact us on [Discord](https://discord.gg/uc9H5YKjXv) for a more hands on aproach.
 We are always happy to help you and welcome any kind of constructive feedback.
 If you want to learn more about Genezio, please visit our [website](https://genezio.com/) or hop on over to our